igorshagadeev/gold_price/README.md

         just redis

 flask_service:
-        flask app that used dumped model
+        flask app use dumped model
         and can evaluate new data
         redis storage of previous results